Introduction

 Q1: What is a Principal Employer in India?

-Ans: In India, a Principal Employer refers to an individual, entity, or organization that engages contract labor to perform work in any establishment.
+Ans: In India, a Principal Employer refers to an individual, entity, or organisation that engages contract labour to perform work in any establishment.

-Q2: What is the significance of the Principal Employer under Indian labor laws?
+Q2: What is the significance of the Principal Employer under Indian labour laws?

-Ans: The Principal Employer holds the primary responsibility for compliance with labor laws and ensuring the welfare of contract laborers.
-They are accountable for fulfilling statutory obligations, ensuring health and safety measures, and adhering to various labor laws.
+Ans: The Principal Employer holds the primary responsibility for compliance with labour laws and ensuring the welfare of contract labourers.
+They are accountable for fulfilling statutory obligations, ensuring health and safety measures, and adhering to various labour laws.

 Q3: What are the roles and responsibilities of a Principal Employer?